neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 flag.txt
 gimmeshellcode
 ```
 Great!
-We can see that there's a file named flag.txt there.
-Let's write one more shellcode to `cat` that file (it'll give us the chance to test `execve()` with multiple arguments).
+We can see that there's a file named `flag.txt` there.

+Let's write one more shellcode example to `cat` that file (it'll give us the chance to test `execve()` with multiple arguments in `argv`).

 First we need bytes for the strings `/bin/cat` and `flag.txt`
 ```